Discord Audio & Video End-to-End Encryption (DAVE) Protocol#

 dave_protocol_prepare_transition (21)#

 This opcode uses a JSON text representation, and includes the transition ID and protocol version for the transition.
-The protocol only uses this opcode to indicate when a downgrade to protocol version 0 is upcoming.
+When the included transition ID is 0, the transition is for (re)initialization and it can be executed immediately.

 {